NoelChew/MultiPickerWrapper/README.md

 PermisoWrapper provides convenient methods to handle permission request.
 It is a wrapper around the fantastic [Permiso](https://github.com/greysonp/permiso) library.

+Currently, this wrapper only supports image and video picking (and capturing).

-## How to Use
+# How to Use
-For AppCompatActivity:
+## Activity
+The Activity must extend MultiPickerWrapperAppCompatActivity:

 ```java
 public class DemoActivity extends MultiPickerWrapperAppCompatActivity {